dayalnainsi2025-cpu/gemini-chatbot/README.md

 - **Python 3.10+**
 - **Node.js 18+** and npm
-- A **A Groq API key — get one free at https://console.groq.com
+- A Groq API key — get one free at https://console.groq.com
 ---

 ## Installation